Estimating Graph Dimension with Cross-validated Eigenvalues: Cross-validated eigenvalue estimation

 where $e_i$ is the $i$-th standard basis vector.
 A lower coherence indicates that the population eigenvectors are more spread-out---that is, they are not concentrated on a few coordinates. \begin{assumption}[Coherence] We assume $\mu(U)\leq \mu_0$, for some constant $\mu_0>1$. \end{assumption}

 Our main theoretical result asserts the consistency of our cross-validated eigenvalue estimator for estimating the latent dimension.
-The proof of Theorem \ref{thm:consistency} is in Appendix \ref{sec:proof}. \begin{theorem}[Consistency] Suppose $A\in\R^{n \times n}$ is a Poisson graph satisfying Assumptions~\ref{assump:matrix_SSNR} and~\ref{assump:coherence}.
-Let $K$ be the true latent space dimension, and let $\hat K$ be the output of Algorithm~\ref{alg:eigcv-mod} (see Appendix~\ref{sec:consistency-proof}) with edge splitting probability $\varepsilon$.
+The proof of Theorem \ref{thm:consistency} is in Supplementary Section \ref{sec:proof}. \begin{theorem}[Consistency] Suppose $A\in\R^{n \times n}$ is a Poisson graph satisfying Assumptions~\ref{assump:matrix_SSNR} and~\ref{assump:coherence}.
+Let $K$ be the true latent space dimension, and let $\hat K$ be the output of Algorithm~\ref{alg:eigcv-mod} (see Supplementary Section \ref{sec:consistency-proof}) with edge splitting probability $\varepsilon$.
 Then,

 \end{theorem}